DDMAL/simssa.github.io/_workshops/2018/workshop-on-digital-musicology-mcgill.md

 title: Workshop on Digital Musicology
 _template: event
 event_date: 2018-04-27
-event_year: 2018
+event_year: "2018"
 venue: CIRMMT, McGill University
 location: Montreal, QC
 categories:
 - Workshop
 - SIMSSA
 - digital musicology
 - CIRMMT
 author: ehopkins
-upload: ""
+upload: ''

 ---
 On 27 April, we held a workshop with CIRMMT RA 2 — Music Information Research.
 This workshop was designed as a companion to Eleanor Selfridge-Field’s CIRMMT Distinguished Lecture.
 Unfortunately her visit to Montreal had to be cancelled but we were able to hold the workshop anyways.
+For more details, please check out our [blog post](https://simssa.ca/blog/Workshop-on-digital-musicology/ "Workshop on Digital Musicology").

 ![]({{ site.url }}/assets/img/group-shot-27april.png)